Sophia Moermond

 Sophia Moermond (born 14 September 1968) is an Australian politician.
-She was elected to the Western Australian Legislative Council at the 2021 state election, representing Legalise Cannabis WA.
+She was elected to the Western Australian Legislative Council at the 2021 state election, formerly representing Legalise Cannabis WA.

 Early life

 Moermond was born in Rotterdam on 14 September 1968.
 She moved to South Africa with her parents in 1972, returning to the Netherlands four years later.
 The family immigrated to Australia in 1983, settling in Heathridge, Western Australia.
 She attended Ocean Reef Senior High School, then returned to the Netherlands to study nursing.
 She graduated in 1991 and returned to Australia.

 Career

 Prior to entering politics, Moermond was a practising naturopath and Chinese medicine practitioner, based in Perth.
 She also worked as an educator in the corporate sector.

 Moermond studied at Perth Academy of Natural Therapies, having initially trained as a registered nurse at the Anna Reynvaan School of Nursing in Amsterdam.
 She moved to Western Australia with her parents in 1983, and has an active interest in health, the environment, women's rights, and animal welfare.